robcarver17/pysystemtrade/docs/data.md

 <a name="futuresInstrument"></a>
 ### [Instruments](/sysobjects/instruments.py): futuresInstrument()

-Futures instruments are the things we actually trade, eg Eurodollar futures, but not specific contracts.
+Futures instruments are the things we actually trade, eg SOFR futures, but not specific contracts.
 Apart from the instrument code we can store *metadata* about them.
 This isn't hard wired into the class, but currently includes things like the asset class, cost parameters, and so on.

 <a name="contractDate"></a>
 ### [Contract dates and expiries](/sysobjects/contract_dates_and_expiries.py): singleContractDate(), contractDate(), listOfContractDateStr(), and expiryDate()